dfe-analytical-services/dfeR/data-raw/old_la_codes.md

     -   Save this file in the 'data' folder of the dfeR repo.
 This step is temporary.

-3. Run the code in data-raw/old_3_digit_codes.R to join the data and save a new version of the lookup.
+3. Run the code in data-raw/old_la_codes.R to join the data and save a new version of the lookup.

+4. Run `devtools::check()` to check everything is working as expected.

-4. Remove the screener and GIAS CSV files saved in the data folder.
+5. Remove the screener and GIAS CSV files saved in the data folder.

-5. Run the code in data-raw/wd_pcon_lad_la_rgn_ctry.R to update the wd_pcon_lad_la_rgn_ctry dataset.
+6. Run the code in data-raw/wd_pcon_lad_la_rgn_ctry.R to update the wd_pcon_lad_la_rgn_ctry dataset.

-6. Update the documentation and tests if applicable by following [dfeR contributing guidance](https://dfe-analytical-services.github.io/dfeR/CONTRIBUTING.html) and using the workflow outlined.
+7. Update the documentation and tests if applicable by following [dfeR contributing guidance](https://dfe-analytical-services.github.io/dfeR/CONTRIBUTING.html) and using the workflow outlined to carry out necessary checks.